Business Insurance in Delaware

 - Libel and other advertising injuries

-Professional liability insurance is also called errors and omissions insurance, and it's designed to protect small businesses from the expenses of lawsuits related to unsatisfactory work.
+Professional liability insurance is also called errors and omissions insurance, and it's designed to protect professionals and small businesses from the expenses of lawsuits related to unsatisfactory work.

 - Work mistakes and oversights